 What’s so bad about that?
 For starters, insuring classic cars in this way almost always ends up costing more—sometimes a lot more--than it would if you went with a specialized plan instead.
 Also, the former rarely offers the same amount or breadth of coverage that the latter option tends to provide.

 The good news is that all sorts of companies sell insurance policies that are specifically aimed at folks who own antique, collector, exotic, or luxury cars.

-Here’s how those policies differ from their more common and conventional counterparts, and why you should seriously consider buying one of them if you’ve already got, or if you’re planning to get, a 1957 Corvette, a 1969 Chevelle, a Ferrari Enzo, or a Porsche 911.
+Here’s how those policies differ and why you should consider buying one of them if you’ve already got a classic car.

 First, let’s go back and flesh out the many reasons why it’s usually not the best idea to throw your classic or exotic vehicle onto the same insurance policy that covers your everyday or “regular use” car.